Hong Kong locks down Tiananmen vigil park amid tight security, arrests organiser | Law-Order

 Hong Kong locks down Tiananmen vigil park amid tight security, arrests organiser

-"She only wanted to go to Victoria Park, light a candle and commemorate," Chiu Yan Loy, executive member of the Alliance, told Reuters, adding he believed her arrest was meant to strike fear into those planning to attend the vigil.
-Authorities warned of more arrests and said that anyone who took part in an unauthorized assembly could face up to five years in jail.

-"From the bottom of my heart, I must say I believe Hong Kong is still a very safe and free city," senior superintendent Liauw Ka-Kei told reporters, adding that police had no option but to enforce the law.
-Some activists have questioned why the vigil was banned when concerts, art fairs, and other events were allowed to go ahead despite an official ban on large gatherings under coronavirus restrictions.
-However, life in the city, which recorded just one new COVID-19 case on Thursday, has largely returned to normal.

-Chow told Reuters this week before her arrest that June 4 was a test for Hong Kong "of whether we can defend our bottom line of morality".
-"As long as they haven't said candles are illegal, we will light a candle," she said.
+He said believed her arrest was meant to strike fear into those planning to attend.
+Chow told Reuters earlier this week that June 4 was a test for Hong Kong "of whether we can defend our bottom line of morality".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)